Skip to main content

 How do I qualify for crypto airdrops?

-Use new protocols and blockchains organically — swap tokens on decentralized exchanges, bridge to new networks, provide liquidity, participate in governance.
+Just use new protocols naturally—swap tokens on decentralized exchanges, bridge to new networks, provide liquidity, vote in governance.
 Focus on protocols that haven't launched a token yet.
-There's no guarantee of an airdrop, so only use protocols you'd use anyway.
+There's never a guarantee, so stick with protocols you'd actually want to use anyway.

 Are airdrops taxable?

 Yes.
-In the US, airdrops are ordinary income at fair market value when received.
-You owe income tax even if you don't sell the tokens.
-If you later sell the tokens, any price change from the airdrop value is a capital gain or loss.
-Keep records of the value at the time of receipt.
+In the US, airdrops count as ordinary income at fair market value when you receive them.
+You owe tax even if you don't sell.
+If you sell later, any price change from that initial value is a capital gain or loss.
+Keep a record of what the tokens were worth when they hit your wallet.